andrew-mendes/Chillin_Quest/README.md

 ## 📝 Project Status

 As a final project commitment for the course it is completed.
-However I do intend to develop a new possible mobile version of it in the future with some other cool features and ideas that were cutout from this version and maybe even more.
+However I do intend to develop a new improved mobile version of it in the future with some other cool features and ideas that were cutout from this version and maybe even more.

 🔼 [return to top](#table-of-contents)